KarolyRobert/couchdb-designer/README.md

 ```javascript
     createTestContext(directory,testDatabase[,userCtx, secObj])
 ```
  - **directory**        : The root directory of the design document directory structure.
+ - **testDatabase**     : An object representing the test database.
+    - **name**          : The name of the test database.
- - **testDatabase** : An array of objects representing the test database.
+    - **data**          : An array of objects representing th test database's data.
+    - **partitioned**   : Optional boolean value to indicate if database is partitioned.
  - **userCtx**          : Default userCtx object if not declared the userCtx will be:
 ```javascript
     {db:'testdatabase',name:null,roles:["_admin"]}
 ```

  - **secObj**           : Default security object if not declared will be:
  ```javascript
     {members:{roles:["_admin"]},admins:{roles:["_admin"]}}
 ```